Cameron Tait: Relationship with Kerry Young

 MacPherson and Cordingly's characters soon establish a romance on-screen.
 Cameron's ordeal with Niamh's death sees him grow closer to Kerry, as she provides comfort and support.
 MacPherson told the show's official website that he and Cordingly had barely worked together since his introductory scenes in 2003.
 He admitted that he there was not anyone else he would have wanted to work with on the story.
 The couple already had an established chemistry, and were able to talk about their scenes and rehearse them together.

 Cameron and Kerry unknowingly become pawns in PC Gabriel Kent's (Todd Carty) manipulation of the team at Sun Hill.
 When Kerry has a one-night stand with Sergeant Dale "Smithy" Smith (Alex Walkinshaw), which she struggles to remember, Gabriel plants the idea that she was date-raped.
 Cordingly told Claire Brand of Inside Soap that viewers only saw a kiss between Kerry and Smithy, so it is "all very ambiguous."
-She also told Brand that Kerry is in "a real mess" and while she is going back and fourth about whether Smithy is guilty or not, Gabriel tells everyone at the station that Smithy raped Kerry.
+She also told Brand that Kerry is in "a real mess" and while she is going back and forth about whether Smithy is guilty or not, Gabriel tells everyone at the station that Smithy raped Kerry.
 In the midst of this, the team are called to a siege at a local bank and Smithy takes control of the situation.
 Cameron takes the opportunity to question him about the rumour, just as a man with a bomb strapped to him is pushed outside.
 Cordingly said that by the time Kerry turns up, "Smithy and Cameron are having a huge row".
 Kerry opts to stay with the man and the bomb in a car park almost as a challenge to Smithy.
 She continued, "Obviously Cameron doesn't want her to put herself in that position, because he cares about her – but he also doesn't think that she's in the right frame of mind.
 However, she still does it!"
 As Kerry tries to keep the man calm, Cameron demands the truth about her and Smithy.
 Cordingly called the scenes "very dramatic" and said they build to a big climax, where Kerry is distracted and the bomb goes off.
 The episode ends with Kerry unconscious on the ground and Cameron shouting her name.